btc4j/btc4j-daemon/README.md

 bitcoind API development status (out of a total of 61 commands):
 * Completed and verified: 51
 * Work in progress: 2
-* Not yet implemented: 8
+* Not yet implemented: 8 (raw transaction and mining commands)

 Notification subsystem development status:
 * Notifier: complete